 Wait half an hour after lunch before going in the water.
 Never end a sentence with a preposition.
 Don’t wear white after Labor Day and before Memorial Day.

 Some rules really are meant to be broken.

 But others aren’t.
-In the “other” category, there are 20 astute and practical rules that Pragmatic Marketing has laid out for product management.
+In the “other” category, there are 20 astute and practical rules that Pragmatic Institute has laid out for product management.
 I should know, because in my more than 25 years in B2B technology marketing, I’ve broken all of them.
 So with absolute conviction, I’ve reached the conclusion that, when it comes to rules, these all fall into the category of better to observe than to break.